 Does the clinic carry out examinations for women?

-The clinic takes care of women's health and uses the most modern methods of treatment in obstetrics and gynaecology.
-The most important direction of gynaecology is reconstructive surgery for complaints of prolapse, the problem of involuntary urination, and gynaecological oncology.
+The clinic takes care of women's health and uses the most modern methods of treatment in obstetrics and gynecology.
+The most important direction of gynecology is reconstructive surgery for complaints of prolapse, the problem of involuntary urination, and gynecological oncology.

 About the city

-Frankfurt am Main or simply Frankfurt is the fifth-largest city in Germany, founded in the 1st century.
+Frankfurt am Main, or simply Frankfurt, is the fifth-largest city in Germany, founded in the 1st century.
 It is also the heart of the Rhine-Main metropolitan region, the second-largest in Germany, with 5,5 million inhabitants.
-Frankfurt is located in the central part of both Germany and Europe, making it a major air, rail, and road transport centre.
-According to the Globalization and World Cities Research Network (GaWC), Frankfurt is awarded the title of an "alpha world city" thanks to its position as a global hub in culture, education, commerce, transportation, and tourism.
+Frankfurt is located in the central part of Germany and Europe, making it a central air, rail, and road transport center.
+According to the Globalization and World Cities Research Network, Frankfurt is awarded the title of an "alpha world city" thanks to its position as a global hub in culture, education, commerce, transportation, and tourism.

-Since 1240, Frankfurt am Main held international trade fairs, which led it now to become one of the world’s leading commercial, financial, and high-technology centres.
-Such reclaimed universities as Goethe University, Frankfurt University of Applied Sciences, and the Frankfurt University of Music and Performing Arts are the cultural centres of the city.
-There are a plethora of tourist attractions for sightseeing, including the old town and some of the tallest skyscrapers in Europe, Museumsufer - a landscape of museums on both shores of the Main, continental Europe's largest English theatre, a concert hall Alte Oper, various parks and sports facilities.
+Since 1240, Frankfurt am Main held international trade fairs, which led it now to become one of the world’s leading commercial, financial, and high-technology centers.
+The city's cultural centers are reclaimed universities such as Goethe University, Frankfurt University of Applied Sciences, and the Frankfurt University of Music and Performing Arts.
+There are many tourist attractions for sightseeing, including the old town and some of the tallest skyscrapers in Europe, Museumsufer - a landscape of museums on both shores of the Main, continental Europe's most prominent English theatre, a concert hall Alte Oper, various parks and sports facilities.

-Science is equally important in Frankfurt, with three Max Planck Society institutes based in the city: Institute for European History of Law (MPIeR), Institute for Biophysics, and Institute for Brain Research.
-Another important scientific building block of the city is the Frankfurt Institute for Advanced Studies, involved in research in the fields of physics, chemistry, neuroscience, and computer science.
-The two biggest medical institutions in Frankfurt are University Hospital Frankfurt am Main of Goethe-University and ATOS Orthopedic Clinic Frankfurt am Main.
+Science is equally essential in Frankfurt, with three Max Planck Society institutes based in the city: the Institute for European History of Law, the Institute for Biophysics, and the Institute for Brain Research.
+Another critical scientific building block of the city is the Frankfurt Institute for Advanced Studies, which is involved in physics, chemistry, neuroscience, and computer science research.
+The two most significant medical institutions in Frankfurt are University Hospital Frankfurt am Main of Goethe-University and ATOS Orthopedic Clinic Frankfurt am Main.

-Being a capital for more than 500 years, Frankfurt still functions as a focal point for connection both inside Germany and in Europe as a whole.
-With its nearly-thousand years of history, the city is equally modern and at the avant-garde of innovations in business, culture, and science.
+Being a capital for more than 500 years, Frankfurt still functions as a focal point for the connection between Germany and Europe.
+With its nearly thousand-year history, the city is equally modern and at the avant-garde innovations in business, culture, and science.